Skip to content

 Water Beast

-If you’re feeling speedy and wet socks don’t bother you much, put on your flotation vest, throw your bike over your shoulder, and wade across the river while holding onto the rope.
+If you’re feeling speedy and wet socks don’t bother you much, throw your bike over your right-hand shoulder, and wade across the river while holding onto the rope.
 Then pedal hard ahead!

 Dry Socks